header 1

 Otis F 'Butch' Armstrong (1953-2013) - Class Of 1972

-Otis Frank Armstrong, 59, husband of Donna Killingsworth Armstrong, of Beaufort, SC, died Saturday, March 23, 2013 in the Medical University of South Carolina in Charleston, SC.
+Otis Frank Armstrong, 59, husband of Donna Killingsworth Armstrong, of Beaufort, SC, died Saturday, March 23, 2013, at the Medical University of South Carolina in Charleston, SC.

-The family will received friends from 12:00noon to 2:00pm on Tuesday, March 26, 2013 in Grays Hill Baptist Church with the Funeral services following at 2:00pm.
+The family received friends from 12:00 noon to 2:00 pm on Tuesday, March 26, 2013, in Grays Hill Baptist Church with the Funeral services following at 2:00 pm.

-He was employed by Pender Brothers, Inc for 18 years as a welding supervisor, and also a member of Grays Hill Baptist Church where he served as a Sunday School teacher, choir member, and deacon.
+He was a welding supervisor at Pender Brothers, Inc. for 18 years.
+He was a member of Grays Hill Baptist Church and served as a Sunday School teacher, choir member, and deacon.

 Anderson Funeral Home and Crematory is serving the family.